- Annual Conference

 Interested faculty, students, or others not presenting or participating in the conference may attend the conference without being members of PAMLA--although they are strongly encouraged to join PAMLA.
 They must, however, pay conference registration fees, unless they are students at the host institution, in which case conference attendance is free (unless they are presenting or presiding, in which case they must pay all appropriate fees).

-Everyone listed in the program must pay the conference registration fee by September 15, 2013 at the very latest, in addition to having paid their 2013 PAMLA Membership.
+Everyone listed in the program must pay the conference registration fee by September 10, 2014 at the very latest, in addition to having paid their 2014 PAMLA Membership.
+After September 10, a $10 late fee will apply.
 Registration materials will be made available online.

 Please note: conference registration fees are separate from membership dues (you may pay both at one time).